 Spinal cord injury is a common cause of permanent paralysis and death in both children and adults, and close to 13,000 people are affected every year in the U.S. Although innovative treatments are still in the research stages, victims of spinal cord injuries face tremendous physical, emotional, and financial challenges.
 If you or a loved one suffered spinal cord injuries because of the carelessness or negligent actions of another, you may be entitled to money damages.
-You don’t have to suffer in silence; get expert legal guidance from a spinal cord injury attorney who specializes in this type of litigation.
+You don’t have to suffer in silence; get expert legal guidance from a spinal cord injury attorney specializing in this type of litigation.

 Not sure where to turn for powerful advocacy you can trust?
 The Legal Helpers has access to award-winning lawyers near you.
 Use our free legal matching service to connect with a skilled spinal cord injury lawyer who is best qualified to seek the compensation you deserve.